camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 In a heterogeneous cluster, this avoids problems with accessing deployment resources.

-When executing a migration batch, the batch execution jobs are therefore restricted to the job executor that has a registeration for the deployment of the source process definition.
-This introduces the requirement that source and target deployment are registered with the same job executor or else migration may fail when executing custom code (e.g. execution listeners) in the context of the target process.
+When executing a migration batch, the batch execution jobs are therefore restricted to the job executor that has a registration for the deployment of the source process definition.
+This introduces the requirement that source and target deployment are registered with the same job executor or else migration may fail when executing custom code (e.g., execution listeners) in the context of the target process.
 Note that it is also possible to [skip the execution of custom code](#skipping-listeners-and-input-output-mappings) during migration.